 Most of us know that we should be doing a better job of talking to our kids about teen dating, sex, and love.
-But for most of us, it’s just plain uncomfortable.
+But for most of us, talking about teens and dating is just plain uncomfortable.
 Psychologist Dr. Wes Crenshaw and high-school senior Kyra Haas offer ideas for talking to teenagers about dating, sex, and love.
 Their insights will give you a basis for a more meaningful conversation with your teenager.

-How teenagers and young adults couple is a strong predictor of how they’ll connect later in life, so we want to take it seriously.
+How teenagers and young adults couple is a strong predictor of how they’ll connect later in life, so we want to take teen dating advice seriously.
 This week we’ll offer our best rules for talking to teenagers about dating (and helping teens find love).
 It won’t surprise you to learn that they apply equally to the over-25 crowd, too.

-1. The purpose of teen dating is to find out whom you don’t belong with.
+1. The purpose of young relationships is to find out whom you don’t belong with.

 Love requires a good search, trial and error, and a fair measure of heartbreak.
 In fact, if you’re interested, we have rules for breaking up too.